jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 - vnet-generator-std: this module will create virtual network and apply respective nsg;
 - vnet-generator-shr: this module will create the shared network, subnets and apply respective nsg;

-Then will be need create that modules with following commands:
+Then need to create that modules with following commands:

 ```shell
 $ cd tf-modules/virtual-network